PyRetri/PyRetri/docs/GETTING_STARTED.md

 ## Extract

-All outputs (features and labels) will be saved to the save directory in pickle format.
+All outputs (features and labels) will be saved to the target directory in pickle format.

 Extract feature for each data json file by: